dylantadros/ZBD-Data-Candidate-Test/README.md

 - Create an RDS Postgres DB instance.

 ### Step 3a:
-- We will provide a CSV upon request in Mattermost.
+- We will provide CSVs upon request in Mattermost.
 Look at the data and create a visual ERD and then implement and populate tables in postgres.

 ### Step 3b (Optional):
 - Choose a method to automate mock data generation and continuously populate the tables.